Discover how digital cameras work and how to control their image making.

 - Raw vs Jpeg capture

-Students are to bring a Digital SLR camera.
+Students are to bring a Digital SLR camera or mirrorless.
 However, if you have a point and shoot with manual controls they are also welcome.
 Since every camera is different, you should definitely bring your manual.

 No previous knowledge or experience required.